kyraezikeuzor/goodreads-client/README.md

 ### Get Book Information

-Fetch detailed information about a book using its ISBN:
+Fetch detailed information about a book using its ISBN.
-Usage: Goodreads.getBook(isbn13)
+Usage: Goodreads.getBook(isbn13).

 ```typescript
 try {